 This examines the proprioceptive and balance pathways and it should always be used when assessing gait.

 Ask the patient to stand straight with feet together and eyes open.
 The patient should not sway.
 Then ask them to close their eyes.
-If the proprioceptive and visual pathways are intact then the patient will not sway.
+Ask the patient to remain in this position for 30 seconds.
+If the proprioceptive and visual pathways are intact then the patient will not start sway.
 If the patient starts to sway, we say it is Romberg’s test positive.

 Other disorders that may affect gait